orblivion/desert-atlas/generate-data/README.md

 ## Install `s3cmd`

-Necessary to upload the result to an s3 bucket (Amazon, Linode, etc)
+Necessary to upload the result to an s3 bucket (Amazon, Linode, Cloudflare, etc)

 Available via pip, though you can get it on Debian as `s3cmd`.